 Blink both wins and loses when it comes to home security.

-Blink wins with its integrated motion sensor that can trigger instant alerts when motion is detected.
-Blink loses in that it requires a Sync Module to work.
+Blink offers an integrated motion sensor that can trigger alerts when motion is detected = win.
+However, notifications are not instant.
+They are sent after a clip is done recording = lose.
+Blink also has integrated sensors that will send alerts to let you know if your home's temperature swings too high or low = win.
+Blink also loses in that it requires a Sync Module to work.
 The Sync Module must remain plugged into the wall and within range of the camera.
 It's a yin and yang situation.
 The camera is battery operated with a two-year battery life.
 But does a long battery life matter considering your camera will fail if your power fails?
 Here's the answer, wait until Q2 of 2017 to buy your Blink system.

 Blink plans on launching new sensors (water sensor, entry sensor, and a keypad), services, and a new sync module soon.
 The new sync module will include both battery backup and cellular backup.
 Of course, you'll have to pay if you want to use cellular backup.
 However, Blink allows you to add up to 10 cameras to one monthly plan.
 This is something that sets them apart from other camera companies that charge per camera.

 |Monitoring Service||Self||24/7 Professional|